Prof. Dr. Ulrike von Luxburg

 Research.
 My research focus is on theoretical questions about unsupervised machine learning: understanding implicit biases and assumptions of machine learning algorithms, giving formal guarantees to some algorithms, and proving how other algorithms systematically fail.
 In particular, we currently ask all these questions in the context of explainable machine learning.
 Publications Our research seminar Research questions

-Teaching: My lectures are on youtube, as well as the ones of several other colleagues.
-See here for links to lectures, topics for Bachelor / Master theses, comments about taking exams, etc.
+Teaching See our teaching page for links to lectures, topics for Bachelor / Master theses, comments about taking exams, writing a thesis, etc.

 Short CV, awards, community service: see here